AndreFerrero/andreferrero.github.io/_pages/about.md

   - /about.html
 ---

-I am first year PhD student in Statistics at the University of Montpellier (IMAG), under the co-supervision of Gwladys Toulemonde and Nicolas Meyer.
+I am a first year PhD student in Statistics at the University of Montpellier (IMAG), under the co-supervision of Gwladys Toulemonde and Nicolas Meyer.
 My PhD topic is on inference for extreme value data in a univariate dependent setting.